-5.2 Other means of propulsion:
+5.3 Other means of propulsion:

-- 5.2.1 The use of any device, other than the 3 litre, four stroke engine described in 5.1 above, to power the car, is not permitted. - 5.2.2 The total amount of recoverable energy stored on the car must not exceed 300kJ, any which may be recovered at a rate greater than 2kW must not exceed 20kJ.
+- 5.3.1 Subject only to Article 5.2, the use of any device, other than the 2.4 litre, four stroke engine described in 5.1 above, to power the car, is not permitted. - 5.3.2 With the exception of any device used to power the on-board starter referred to in Article 5.16, which may only be used for that purpose, the total amount of recoverable energy stored on the car must not exceed 300kJ.
+Any which may be recovered at a rate greater than 2kW must not exceed 20kJ.